opemi-aa/email_phone_scrape/README.md

 ## Dependencies
 The following libraries are required to run the web scraper tool:
 - Beautiful Soup 4
-- Requests.<br>
-You can install these libraries using pip install -r requirements.txt
+- Requests<br>You can install these libraries using pip install -r requirements.txt

 ## Screenshots